 The Statistics function calculates focal statistics for each pixel of an image based on a defined focal neighborhood.

-The Neighborhood Settings allow you to enter the number of pixel rows and columns to use as your neighborhood dimensions.
+The number of pixel rows to use in a focal neighborhood dimension.

 The number of pixel columns to use in a focal neighborhood dimension.

 Fills in NoData gaps in the output.
 This is useful when your imagery may have dropped lines.